We are hosting Community Open House Meetings at Craddock Elementary School from 6:30 pm-8:00pm during April.

 To develop a strategy around district facility plans and ensure the most efficient use of taxpayer dollars.

 Today’s schools must not only build a solid foundation of academic knowledge, but also nurture a deep sense of purpose and self in young people.
 These young people are not merely students, but LEARNERS with a skill set that prepares them to be successful in an ever changing world.
-The following six competencies paint a portrait of our areas of emphasis for all young people (PK-12) in the Aurora City Schools as defined by community stakeholders.
+These six competencies paint a portrait of our areas of emphasis for all young people (PK-12) in the Aurora City Schools as defined by community stakeholders.